tlh45342/bin2load/README.md

 Oringinal Source:
 https://github.com/jguillaumes/retroutils/tree/master/bin2load

 This repository ("bin2load" ) was forked / created to create a repository for just the executable.
 I didn't need or want to build the entire source repository from Jordi.
-So this streamlines and cuts down to just this.

 I am attempting to get this to run on Windows; Linux; Mac.
 I can't test it directly for Mac.